hyphacoop/organizing/2019-04-03-co-operatives-workshop-in-oakland.md

 ## Notes

+- Ben learnt of a co-operative workshop through Pam, hosted by Danny and Eugene, so they went...
 - [User Worker Owner](https://docs.google.com/document/d/1HGawyGojIBAxvkCQUrWGQWSEwZDPmY0wslvrujWYogI/edit)
     - May do an event in May this year
     - Remote participation by livestream